jvns/gzip.jl/README.md

 This will unzip `myfile.txt.gz` and show which parts are represented literally and which parts are references to previous parts of the file.
 Do this to a text file and not a binary :)

 You can see a video of this happening to "The Raven" in [this blog post](http://jvns.ca/blog/2013/10/24/day-16-gzip-plus-poetry-equals-awesome/).
+Here's the video:

+<iframe width="960" height="720" src="//www.youtube.com/embed/SWBkneyTyPU" frameborder="0" allowfullscreen></iframe>

 If (when!) you find bugs, let me know!